enpasos/muzero/README.md

 University's [paper](http://proceedings.mlr.press/v119/grill20a.html).

-All the common logic is encapsulated in a platform module, while each game with its specific environment is is implemented in a separate module.
+All the common logic is encapsulated in a platform module, while each game with its specific environment is implemented in a separate module.

 We do an integration test on the trivial game TicTacToe on a single GPU (NVIDIA GeForce RTX 3090):
 Starting from scratch it learns perfect play (which is the test goal) within 40.000 training steps and 100.000 game plays in less than an hour.